rebelsky/sams-assorted-musings-reflections/dreaming-about-musing.md

 the desk looked like none of my desks: not Grinnell, not Obermann, not home.
 Hey, it's a dream, don't expect accuracy.

+[6] Most frequently, it's a student asking to use a stapler.

-[6] I wrote to our Assessment Coordinator about those issues in early May.
+[7] I wrote to our Assessment Coordinator about those issues in early May.
 She forwarded them on to our OASIR leadership on May 9.
 Hence, it puzzles me that OASIR did not have answers prepared when they met with Executive Council on September 26 or when they presented at Faculty Meeting on October 15.

-[7] I very much appreciate the care with which a colleague stated those concerns at the Faculty meeting.
+[8] I very much appreciate the care with which a colleague stated those concerns at the Faculty meeting.

-[8] Or these were the topics, depending on how you choose to interpret the dream.
+[9] Or these were the topics, depending on how you choose to interpret the dream.

 ---

-*Version 1.0 of 2018-10-20.*
+*Version 1.0 released 2018-10-20.*

+*Version 1.1 of 2018-10-24.*